2. The route

 The detour to 5A

-Having passed this crucial point, the rest of the trail is well marked almost to the end.
-After finishing the forest, the trail passes through low rhododendron bushes, and arrives at the lookout of the first (unnamed) stream at about 2044 meters .
+Past this crucial point, the rest of the trail is well marked almost to the end.
+After finishing the forest, the trail passes through low rhododendron bushes, and arrives at the lookout of the first (unnamed) stream at about 2044 meters.
 This ford occurs in an area where the vegetation is really thick, and you have to be careful where you step.

 The ford of the first creek